 Is Medicare Advantage More Expensive than Medicare in Kansas?

 Medicare Advantage plans offer different protections than Original Medicare.
-While Medicare Advantage plans are an additional cost for beneficiaries, they provide coverage that is essential to maintaining wellness and can often lower overall healthcare costs.
+While Medicare Advantage plans are an additional cost for beneficiaries, they provide coverage essential to maintaining wellness and can often lower overall healthcare costs.

 How to Get Help Enrolling in a Kansas Medicare Advantage Plan